npgr/game-tiles/README.md

 This project was forked from a previuos project named react-project-mgmt https://github.com/npgr/react-project-mgmt which was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Clone the project

+You can clone or download the project, after that you must run 'npm install" to install all the dependencies

 ## Available Scripts

 In the project directory, you can run: